What type of content do you primarily create?

 These are all questions a brand will want answered when looking at partnership opportunities.

 Another key metric for engagement rate brands are interested in is average watch time.
 As you might expect, brands are interested in channels that generate a lot of watch time.
-More time equals more opportunities to capture the audience’s attention.
+More time equals more opportunities to capture the audience's attention and deliver sponsorship messages effectively.

 However, it's worth noting that while the TikTok-like YouTube Shorts generally can't be monetized on the app, they do count toward a channel's total watch time.